 - 2.3 3.
 Remove the slide, barrel, recoil spring and guide rod

 - 2.4 4.
 Clean barrel and guide rod

 - 2.6 6.
 Clean the Slide

 - 2.9 Bodyguard 380 Disassembly and Cleaning Video

 How to Disassemble and Clean a Smith & Wesson M&P Bodyguard 380

-I am going to show you step-by-step how to clean a Smith & Wesson Bodyguard .380 pistol.
+I am going to show you step-by-step how to disassemble and clean a Smith & Wesson Bodyguard .380 pistol.
 From the field stripping to complete reassembly, this tutorial will allow you how to quickly and confidently perform this task in 15-20 minutes.
 After you have done this once, you will be able to do it even quicker the next time without instructions.